-For a concentration value above $10^{-2}$, the histograms of loose and tight masks are very similar.
-Most of the high values of concentration correspond to the cores of the thermal inside the head (figure~\ref{fig:anatomy_sim}b).
-In figure~\ref{fig:anatomy_sim}b, the PDF of the smallest values (between $10^{-8}$ and $10^{-5}$) decreases as $1/c$, which is a characteristic of the initial noise at $t/t_g=0$.
-The values of concentration between $10^{-5}$ and $10^{-2}$ are surrounding the thermal defined by the tight mask.
+For a concentration value above $10^{-2}$, the PDF values of loose and tight masks are very similar.
+Most of the high values of concentration correspond to the cores of the thermal inside the head (Fig.~\ref{fig:anatomy_sim}b).
+In Fig.~\ref{fig:anatomy_sim}b, the PDF of the smallest values (between $10^{-8}$ and $10^{-5}$) decreases as $1/c$, which is a characteristic of the initial perturbation at $t/t_g=0$.
+The values of concentration between $10^{-5}$ and $10^{-2}$ surround the thermal defined by the tight mask.
 The shape of the PDF for these values depends significantly on the image processing used to define the mask.